5jt/dyalog-cookbook/manuscript/14_Services.md

  ∇
 ~~~

 The function takes a flag `earlyRide` and an integer `ridePort` as arguments.
-How and when this function will be called will be discussed in a moment.
+How and when this function is called will be discussed in a moment.

-Because we have now two functions that set `⎕LX` we shall rename the original one (`SetLX`) to `SetLXForApplication` to make clear what each of them is good for.
+Because we have now two functions that set `⎕LX` we shall rename the original one (`SetLX`) to `SetLXForApplication` to tell them apart.

 ### Initialising the Service